TritonDataCenter/rfd/rfd/0154/README.md

 >
 > **CreateMachineDisk (POST /:login/machines/:id/disks)**
 >
 > Creates a VM's disk.
-Only supported with bhyve VMs.
+Only supported with bhyve instances that use the [flexible disk space](XXX link) feature.
 New in CloudAPI 9.x.y.
 >
 > **Inputs**
 >